Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Set-AzureRmDataLakeStoreItemAclEntry.md

 Accept pipeline input: True (ByPropertyName)
 Accept wildcard characters: False
 ```
-### -Progress
+### -ShowProgress
 If passed then progress status is showed.
-Only applicable when recursive Acl modufy is done.
+Only applicable when recursive Acl modify is done.

 ```yaml
 Type: SwitchParameter